Ethical Guidelines for Journal Publication

-The publication of an article in the peer-reviewed journals published by English Education Department, STKIP Panca Sakti Bekasi is process of permanent knowledge improvement.
+The publication of an article in the peer-reviewed journals published by English Education Department, Universitas Panca Sakti Bekasi is process of permanent knowledge improvement.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journals.

 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.